USEPA/ejscreen-traffic-proximity-processing/README.md

 - Provide datasets for testing--Create TrafficProximity\_Testing.gdb.
 - Include BG\_Scores\_ALL and BG\_Scores\_Final
 - Add feature class TrafficProx\_BG\_2021 with BG 2021 shapes

+**Notes About HPMS**

+During the data review process, we noticed a significant number of redundant and overlapping street segments.
+Due to this data quality issue, HPMS went through additional processing steps to prepare for the AWS processing.
+These additional processing step are included in the described in Pre-Hadoop Processing section above.

 **EPA Disclaimer**